Visiting Barcelona in September

 BAM stands for “Barcelona Accio Musical”, and it’s a series of concerts to accompany the Merce festival (above).
 There are venues all over the city, and the music tends to be indie rock, though you’ll also find electronic and pop artists.
 The concerts are all outdoor, and – even better – free!
 Pop into your local tourist office and ask for a programme, or you should be able to find more info on La Merce section of Barcelona’s city website, which we linked to in the above paragraph.

-Nine times out of ten, the weather is still great in Barcelona well into September.
-With the mix of warm weather and reduced crowds, as everyone gets back to school and work, there’ll be plenty of space for you to put down your towel in prime sunbathing position.
+More often than not, the weather remains great in Barcelona well into September.
+With the mix of warm temperatures – average 27 degrees Celsius by day and 19 by night – and reduced crowds, as everyone gets back to school and work, there’ll be plenty of space for you to put down your towel in prime sunbathing position.

 Early autumn is also a lovely time to get out into the wonderful rolling hills of the local wine country.
 The Penedes are full of first rate wineries, big and small, many of whom specialise in producing Cava… although you’ll find excellent table wines as well.
 For a splash of luxury hire a private tour guide who will pick you up from your hotel and take you to two boutique vineyards.
 Or check out the Create Your Own Cava activity, which is incredible value for money.

 Known in Catalan as the “Diada Nacional de Catalunya”, this festival on September 11th celebrates all things Catalan.
-Traditionally, it’s a day for cultural events, though they’re often overshadowed by the independence demonstrations and marches held in the city centre by Catalan nationalists.
+Traditionally, it’s a day for cultural events, though they’re often overshadowed by the independence demonstrations and marches held in the city centre by Catalan nationalists in recent years.
 Depending on who you ask, either 500,000 or 2 million people showed up to last year’s demonstration.
 Either way, it’s not an insignificant number.

 The last of the Barcelona boat parties set sail this time of year, so if you’re young and carefree and fancy spending a couple of hours at sea swigging sangria and dancing away then sign up here!
-A great way to meet fellow travellers.
+A great way to meet fellow travellers, and take advantage of the city’s coastal location.

 Experience the razzle-dazzle of Barcelona’s epic nightlife on a tour of some of it’s best venues, starting with Mirablau and night views over the entire city and finishing at the legendary Opium club.
 A great way to meet other party people and experience some of the city’s best venues at the same time…